thedynamiclinker/sudocode/zero/THE PLAN.md

 This is the plan for the rest of Sudocode.

+We:
+- All the "Developer" and "Our People" content from 2023 onward goes here.
+- That's the LD analogue of Judaism.
+- It's not about everyone.
+- It's about the high intelligence nerds.
+- They also make pretty good money.

+Babel:
+- All the "Universal Human Culture" content from the 2017 era goes here:
+- That's the LD analogue of Christianity.
+- It's about The Empire and how it sucks.
+- It's about everyone, not just one group.
+- Because when an Empire has gotten too big to fight, you need to build a big group that combines all the different cultures and people of Earth in order to kill the empire and usher in the next era of history.
+- These are the people that restart the clock to 0x00 P.A.
+- These are the people that Get Root on the Universe.

 ---

 The book aims to be structurally isomorphic to the Bible.